How to Hedge Against Inflation

 Stocks

-A well-diversified portfolio of stocks is often viewed as a good inflation hedge over the long-term.
+well-diversified portfolio of stocks is often viewed as one of the best hedges against inflation over the long-term.
 However, not all stocks perform well during periods of high inflation.
-Naturally, in order to effectively hedge against inflation, you need to find stocks in companies which are experiencing a higher rate of return than the rate of inflation.
+In order to effectively hedge against inflation, you need to identify stocks which provide a higher rate of return than the rate of inflation.

 Certain stocks in certain industries can achieve this.
 One option would be to buy shares in companies which are engaged in the industries we have looked at already in this article.
 For example, with respect to gold and other commodities, you could look at the possibility of buying shares in mining companies.